aspnetzero/documents/docs/en/GraphQL.md

    To run the final query with `[AbpAuthorize]` attribute, you need to get an authentication cookie.

-   * For MVC project, login to http://localhost:62114/Account/Login.
+   * Login to http://localhost:62114/Account/Login  for `MVC `.
-   * For Angular project, login to  http://localhost:22742/ui/login.
+   * Login to  http://localhost:22742/ui/login for `Angular`

-   After successful login, you will have your authentication cookie and ready to run the query.
+   After successful login, you will have your authentication cookie and run the query successfully.

 ## Writing a New Unit Test For Your Query

 When you write a new GraphQL query, it is suggested to write a new unit test for the query.
 ASP.NET Zero provides a unit test project for your GraphQL queries.
 There is a `test` folder in your ASP.NET Zero solution.
 In the `test` folder, open the ***.GraphQL.Tests **project.
 Create a new folder for your new entity query.

 In our previous sample, we have written a query for `AuditLog` entity.
 Let's write a unit test for the `AuditLogQuery`.

-1. Before writing a new unit test for a new entity.
+Before writing a new unit test for a new entity.
 You need to add sample data to the in-memory test database.
-For the `AuditLog ` tests, let's add test data;
+For the `AuditLog ` tests, let's add some test data;

-   Open **\test\\*.Test.Base** project and create a new class, name it `TestAuditLogsBuilder.cs`.
+1. Open ***.Test.Base** project and create a new class, name it `TestAuditLogsBuilder.cs`.
    In the below class two test audit log entries are being added.

    ```csharp
    public class TestAuditLogsBuilder